 Here’s why you should try this delicious thing:

 - Lunch, dinner, snacks.
 Yep, it’s all that.
-It’s a great option for any of those occasions, and also a perfect appetizer with smaller slices of baguette for a crowd.
+This recipe is a great option for any of those occasions.

-- The squash is warmed, the shallots are crispy, the Parmesan is shaved.
-A delicious twist on bruschetta!
+- The squash is warmed, the shallots are crispy, the parmesan shaved.
+This is a delicious twist on toast.

-- The sage leaves are quick-fried and optional, but man,…..so good!
+- The sage leaves are quick-fried and optional, but worth seeking out.

-- Toast is good for so many occasions – when the weather’s warm, try this incredible Fruit Toast, and when you’ve got friends coming, make these very good Goat Cheese Toasts with Cranberry.
-There’s a wonderful toast with fresh figs here too.
-Definitely bookmark and give these a try 🙂
+- Toasts like this are good for so many occasions – when the weather’s warm, try this incredible Fruit Toast, and when you’ve got friends coming, make these very good Goat Cheese Toasts with Cranberry.

 Ingredients You’ll Need